espnet/espnet/egs2/aphasiabank/asr1/README.md

 ## Evaluation

+- Use `run.sh --nlsyms_txt none --stage 13` to score your model.
+    - It's important to set `--nlsyms_txt none` to avoid removing the Aphasia tags, which will be used by the scripts below.
 - [local/score_cleaned.sh](local/score_cleaned.sh) is used to calculate CER/WER per
   Aphasia subset.
   It doesn't require the input hypothesis file to contain language or Aph tags.